-The unique status of human intelligence and human communications, and the inferiority of other species past and present are blinkered prejudices not supported by sufficient evidence.
+The superiority of human intelligence and human communications, and the inferiority of other species past and present are blinkered prejudices not supported by adequate evidence.
 The collective intelligence of microorganisms precedes the human one by billions of years and googles of generations.

 Learners must never underestimate the genius of Life and the diamond crush of evolution’s selectivity over time.
-We should study them in all humility instead, anticipating unplumbed depths of complexity and startling ingenuity, no matter how sophisticated our science may become.
+We should study them instead in all humility, anticipating unplumbed depths of complexity and startling ingenuity, no matter how sophisticated our science may turn out to be.
 We should mime it as meticulously as we can.
-Upon that sacred worship, that unconditional love like that of a toddler for its parent, humanity’s survival may well depend.
+Upon that sacred worship, that unconditional love like that felt by a toddler for its parent, humanity’s survival may well depend.
 Our current understanding of life systems is as clear as mud: just sufficient to destroy many of them in bulk.
 Own up to that at least.

 For a fixed price, certified scientists can make deadly evil look promising, cloak grand larceny, engineer mass misery and shut down valid alarms.
 Given enough grant money, distinguished doctor-professors can affirm that social incompetence, pollution, warfare and ecocide are cryptically beneficial, unavoidable or “insufficiently studied ― let them persist uninterrupted.”
 Ego-driven public quarrels can paralyze scientific communities that might otherwise have remained immune from outright corruption.